Great River of the West

 For nine days they explored some thirteen miles upstream, and anchored in the bay that still bears Gray's name — the same place where Lewis and Clark, calling it "Shallow Bay," were pinned down for two miserable days by rough seas, high tides and relentless winds.
 Gray and his crew returned to Boston on July 26, 1793, leaving behind only a name — Columbia's River.

 "It seems probable," writes Stewart Holbrook, "that Captain Gray was more pleased with his success at trading with the natives than with the fact that he had discovered and named a river."2 In fact, he never published his discovery.
 It remained for the British captain, George Vancouver, who crossed the Columbia Bar a few months after Gray, to announce it in his journal, Voyage of Discovery To The North Pacific Ocean, which was published in 1798.
 Gray himself quickly sailed into obscurity, dying in 1803, or maybe 1806, or perhaps 1807.
 No one knows.
-In any case, the Columbia Rediviva survived him by only a few years.
+At least he outlived the Columbia Rediviva which was decommissioned and dismantled in 1801.

 Although Captain Gray was prouder of his success as a fur trader than of his exploration and renaming of the "Great River of the West," his courageous crossing of the treacherous bar and his exploration of the Columbia's estuary, together with Lewis and Clark's four-month sojourn at Fort Clatsop thirteen years later, provided firm bases for the United States' official claim to sovereignty over all of the territory drained by the great Columbia River below the forty-eighth parallel — "Oregon" country.3

 --Joseph Mussulman, rev. 12/2011